Do you plan to visit Sweden? These 5 relaxing things will make your Swedish summer trip more picturesque.

 P.S.
 Consider supporting us on Patreon!
 For as little as a cup of tea you can get exclusive perks and BTS

 GrĂ€nna is one perfect example of a storybook town.
 Located near the lake of VĂ€ttern.
 It is a beautiful little town that we always make a stop at.
-It is famous for its candy making, and with candy, we mean âPolkagrisarâ or direct translated to English, âPolka pigsâ.
+It is famous for its candy making, and with candy, we mean âPolkagrisarâ or directly translated to English, âPolka pigsâ.
 It was invented in the little town during an era when the dance of Polka was still a novelty.
-I would guess that the “pig” part of the name came from the expression of being a âsugar pigâ, which is nowadays the same as being a sweet tooth. (my guess.)
+I would guess that the “pig” part of the name came from the expression of being a âsugar pigâ, which is nowadays the same as being a sweet tooth (my guess.)
 The main flavor is peppermint and it comes in many different colors and co-flavors.
 It is a perfect destination to stretch your legs, walking the cobblestones with something sweet in your hand.

 The open-air museums can be found almost everywhere.
 The difference between these two is that an open-air museum is a living exhibition with certain hours, set in a specific time, while a storybook town is just a real town that that happen to have slipped away from the net of modern exteriors.
 If you all the sudden feel a sense of timelessness, and the beauty of an old handmade shop sign suddenly keeps you more entertained than the phone in your pocket did, then you know you have arrived in one.